Diversity & Inclusion

 James M. Schell heads the interdisciplinary team in the Investment Management Group that focuses on private equity funds, including leveraged buyout, venture capital and other merchant banking funds, as well as funds of funds and tailored or hybrid fund structures that combine features of traditional private equity and hedge funds.

-Mr. Schell also has extensive experience in representing clients who wish to organize or invest or participate in private companies that sponsor and manage private equity and hedge funds.
+In addition to fund formation work, Mr. Schell has over two decades of experience in representing clients who wish to organize or invest or participate in private companies that sponsor and manage private equity and hedge funds.
 His work in this area encompasses established private equity and hedge fund firms that need to be restructured to address succession, governance or ownership issues, as well as new investment management firms being established by individuals, family offices or traditional financial institutions.

 J.D., Columbia Law School, 1976 (Book Review Editor, Columbia Journal of Transnational Law; Kent Scholar; Stone Scholar)

 B.A., Yale University, 1972 (cum laude)